moznion/Donki/README.md

 **Options**

     -p=[protocol]                     This option can specify using protocol.
-(Now, 'git' and 'https' protocol are available)
+(Now, 'git', 'https' and 'ssh' protocol are available)

 # HOW TO WRITE .donkirc
 .donkirc conform to the JSON format.